 1. When you don’t have the energy to reach out, draw others to you.

 Never underestimate the power of a smile.
 This has become a learned trait of mine — I make eye contact and a smile follows.
 It’s become automatic, and in doing so, I come off as being open to being approached.
-This also overcomes the “resting bitch face” problem.
-Even if you looked mad at the world two seconds prior, a smile communicates your willingness to engage.
+This also overcomes my “resting bitch face” problem.
+Even if I looked mad at the world two seconds prior, a smile communicates my willingness to engage.

 2. Stop trying to charm people.

-I’ve found that a lot of the awkwardness introverts experience in social settings is because they feel the pressure to be charming, vivacious, and outgoing.
-However, that is just not the way may of us were made to roll, so when we try to charm, it doesn’t go well.
-Words get jumbled, nervous laughter starts bubbling up, and things just get kind of weird.
+I’ve found that a lot of the awkwardness introverts experience in social settings is because they feel pressure to be charming, bubbly, and outgoing.
+However, this is just not how introverts were made to roll, so when we try to charm, it doesn’t go well.
+Words get jumbled, nervous laughter bubbles up, and things just get kind of weird.

-There’s no rule that says you need to be a charmer in order to make connections.
-Be confident in who you are, in your values and interests, in the things you stand for and appreciate.
+There’s no rule that says you need to charm in order to make connections.
+Be confident in who you are, in your values and interests, in the things you stand for and enjoy.
 It’s perfectly acceptable to be quiet in a social setting, to be the wallflower you want to be.
-When you want to reach out to someone, do so.
-If someone approaches, pop that smile on your face.
-The more comfortable you are with not trying to become the life of the party, the more likely you are to enjoy yourself.

 3. Give yourself permission to be vulnerable.

-For someone who tends to keep to herself and strives to be perfect in every possible way, being vulnerable is an immense challenge and a skill I’ve had to hone over time.
+For someone who keeps to myself and strives to be perfect in every possible way, being vulnerable is an immense challenge and a skill I’ve had to hone over time.
 C.S.
 Lewis once said, “Friendship is born at that moment when one person says to another: You too?
 I thought I was the only one.”
 This moment will not happen unless you have the courage to open up.

 The deeper you’re willing to go in your friendships, the more meaningful they will be.
-Healthy vulnerability is a cycle, and it often needs to start with you.
+Healthy vulnerability is a cycle, and it starts with you.
 Showing someone your willingness to be open and honest gives them permission to follow your lead and be vulnerable in return.

 - “I don’t know about you, but I’m not a fan of big parties.”